 When you look at that finished garment, it’s impossible to know everything that went into creating it.
 What were the conditions like during production?
 How much water was used throughout the process?
 And most importantly…

 How is Water Waste Discarded After Being Used in the Garment Production Process?

 Where does it continue or end its lifespan?
 That water waste or “sludge” can be defined as all of the leftover chemicals and toxins extracted after producing a garment.
-Unfortunately, oftentimes the answer to that question is that it ends up getting dumped into nearby waterways where some people see it as, “out of sight, out of mind”.
+Unfortunately, oftentimes the answer to that question is that it ends up getting dumped into nearby waterways, where some people see it as “out of sight, out of mind.”
 I cannot stress how common this is, with 75%-80% of waterways in India polluted.
 I know, heartbreaking.

-Taylor McCleneghan, a dear friend and advisor for WORK+SHELTER, as well as co-founder of Taylor Tall has visited textile production factories all over India.
+Taylor McCleneghan, a dear friend and advisor for WORK+SHELTER, as well as co-founder of Taylor Tall, has visited textile production factories all over India.
 She explained that during her time there, she has witnessed firsthand how some factories dispose of their water waste.
 One process she described seeing included several filtration or separating stages and then finally an evaporation stage where the sun was used to evaporate remaining water, leaving only the waste.
 The compacted waste then gets picked up by a waste management specialist and taken to a facility to be disposed of properly.

 But the issue is complicated.
 Well-resourced factories have the best chance of accommodating regulations by investing into water waste management systems.
 Small scale factories can have a harder time investing in these systems.
 In low-income areas, this becomes more than an environmental problem, it becomes a case of ethics.
-These factory workers need their jobs in order to make an income to support themselves and their families, however if the factories are not disposing of their water waste properly then all of the employees become at risk, along with those living in nearby communities.
+These factory workers need their jobs in order to make an income to support themselves and their families, however if the factories are not disposing of their water waste properly then all of the employees are at risk, along with those living in nearby communities.